A Stabilized Mixed Finite Element Method for Thin Plate Splines Based on Biorthogonal Systems: An a priori error estimate

 \end{lemma} \begin{proof} By Assumption \ref{A1A2}(ii)

-\end{proof} In the following, $P_h: L^2(\Omega) \rightarrow S_h$ will denote the $L^2$-orthogonal projection onto $S_h$.
+\end{proof} In the following, $P_h: L^2(\Omega) \rightarrow \cL_h$ will denote the $L^2$-orthogonal projection onto $\cL_h$.
 It is well-known that the operator $P_h$ is stable in both $L^2$- and $H^1$-norms.
-Using the stability of the operator $Q_h$ in the $L^2$-norm, and of the operator $P_h$ in the $H^1$-norm, we can show that $Q_h$ is also stable in the $H^1$-norm, see \cite{Lam06} for the locally quasi-uniform case. \begin{lemma} Under Assumption \ref{A1A2}(ii),
+Using the stability of the operator $R_h$ in the $L^2$-norm, and of the operator $P_h$ in the $H^1$-norm, we can show that $R_h$ is also stable in the $H^1$-norm, see \cite{Lam06} for the locally quasi-uniform case. \begin{lemma} Under Assumption \ref{A1A2}(ii), there exists $C>0$ such that

 \end{lemma} \begin{proof} Using the $L^2$-stability from Lemma \ref{lemma1} and the inverse inequality, we get for $w\in H^1(\Omega)$